Kshitiz1403/Alertly/README.md

 **POST /uploads/media**

-For uploading any media and getting a static url for it.
+For uploading any media and getting a static URL for it.
 Restricted to only photos for now.

 Content-Type: **multipart/form-data**